 You can buy the book on Amazon.

 I cycled the route taken by Emily and her family in April 2004, visiting schools on the way.
 You can read about my adventures at All 4 love tour photos .
-For anyone who can read Danish, click here to find out what the reviewers Lilian Krogager and Inge Oelund had to say about All 4 Love.
-For those who can’t read Danish, the last part reads: “As a language teacher it is wonderful to read the book, which in a natural way underline Emily’s positive experiences because of her knowledge of different languages.
+Reviewers Lilian Krogager and Inge Oelund said: “As a language teacher it is wonderful to read the book, which in a natural way underline Emily’s positive experiences because of her knowledge of different languages.
 Buy it for the school library!”

 The book is level 1, based on a vocabulary of 400 words.
 It is published by Alinea in Denmark and sold by a variety of educational publishers.
 Here are details of where you might be able to order it.
 In some cases there is a direct link to the book, in other cases you’ll have to rattle the cage of the publisher in question.